mar10/grunt-yabs/README.md

         // Defaults for all tools in all workflows may go here },
       bump: {
-        // For example 'bump' should always use this options as default...
+        // For example 'bump' and 'bump_...' tools should  use this options as
+        // default in all workflows...
       },
     },
     // Define a workflow named 'release':
     release: {
-      // Options used as default for all tools
+      // Options used as default for all tools in the 'release' workflow
       common: {
         enable: true,
         noWrite: false,              // `true` enables dry-run (note: